 Drought Resilience Research and Adoption Program

-The hubs will be located in regional areas that reflect the key agricultural and climatic zones across the country and must have a regional university as a member.
-The regions are:
+The hubs will be located in regional areas that reflect the key agricultural and climatic zones across the country.
+Each must have a regional university as a member.

 - southern NSW